uwspstar/FullStack/MongoDB/readme.md

 ```
 - Regular Expression
 ```
-/..string/, slash for representing a regular expression. n regular expressions, you can use this ^ carrot character to represent a string that starts with something.
+- /..string/, slash for representing a regular expression.
+- ^, carrot character represent a string that starts with something.
+- $, dollar sign, indicates the end of a string.

+/^Xing/ means string start Xing
+/Xing$/ means string end with Xing
 ```